ZeitOnline/vivi/core/src/zeit/cms/checkout/README.txt

 >>> ICMSContent.providedBy(content)
 True

-For adapting the content to to ICheckoutManager we also need a principaal:
+For adapting the content to to ICheckoutManager we also need a principal:

 >>> from zeit.cms.checkout.interfaces import (
 ...
 ICheckoutManager, ICheckinManager)